-NOTE 2: Rejected Slices information with S-NSSAI mapping data object or Rejected Slices information (without S-NSSAI mapping) data object shall be present if Slices status is Rejected and shall not be present if Slices status is Allowed.
+NOTE 2: Rejected Slices information with S-NSSAI mapping data object or Rejected Slices information (without S-NSSAI mapping) data object shall be present if Slices status is Rejected or deleted and shall not be present if Slices status is Allowed.

-NOTE 3: Partial NSSAI data object shall be present if at least one S-NSSAI is supported only on a subset of Tracking Area(s) of the current Registration Area.
+NOTE 3: Partial NSSAI data object shall be present if at least one S-NSSAI supported only on a subset of Tracking Area(s) of the current Registration Area is available or deleted.

 - Event list: the Event list data object shall contain only one event (value part of length 1 byte), and terminal shall set the event to: